 We have a risk management strategy in accordance with guidance issued by Scottish Ministers to identify actual and potential threats that may prevent us from delivering our statutory purpose, and also to identify appropriate mitigation actions.
-The Risk Management Strategy was updated in October 2023, after a review of the effectiveness of risk management operations within the organisation by the Internal Auditors.
-The revised approach to risk management, together with the updated strategic risk register, was presented to the Audit and Risk Committee in November 2023, and reviewed by the Board at its informal session in February 2024.

 The Board recognises the importance of risk management and continues to monitor the Park Authority's Strategic Risk Register.
 The Board held a workshop in May 2023 to establish the overall strategic risk appetite for areas of the 2023/27 Corporate Plan.
-This position informed the redevelopment of the Park Authority's Strategic Risk Register and supports delivery of our new Corporate Plan objectives.
+This position informed the redevelopment of the Park Authority's Strategic Risk Register and supports delivery of our Corporate Plan objectives.

 The Strategic Risk Register records risks, action taken to mitigate the identified risks and senior management's responsibility for leading on each risk and its mitigation.
-The Strategic Risk Register is reviewed by the Senior Management Team four times each year and updated by both the full Board and the Audit and Risk Committee, twice a year.
+The Strategic Risk Register is reviewed by the Executive Management Team at least four times each year and updated by the full Board and the Audit and Risk Committee as part of each quarterly cycle of meetings.